 This overwhelmed me, but what I didn’t know is that the overwhelming feeling this early in motherhood with your first is normal.
 If you’re feeling this too, no matter if it’s day one or year one, speak up.
 Your family will be better off if you’re feeling OK as much as possible during this new journey.

-2. You need more help than that
+2. You need more help than you think

 Speaking of speaking up more, you need way more help than you’re letting on.
 I know that there is a narrative out there that we, as mothers, must do it all, but we simply can’t and shouldn’t.
 We already carry most of the mental load trying to remember schedules, deciphering the cries, wondering what the rash is, figuring out what cluster feeding means, and so much more.